 - Malicious server implementations (source remediation)

-MCP-Guard is the protocol-layer firewall.
+m0lz.03 is the protocol-layer firewall.
 It complements agent-layer and network-layer defenses.

 Quick start